ajwiebe77/ICOP24/README.txt

 - Regional gradient potential term in the superposition equation - from Strack (2017) and Strack (1989)
 - Numerical solution method for solving Poisson equation for recharge is from Barba and Forsyth (2017)
 - The superposition equation (for complex potential) for an aquifer with two isopotential/equipotential lines was adapted from Holzbecher (2005), with thanks to Nagheli et al. (2020) for the understanding of the powers of the complex numbers (pi/alpha) in the logarithm functions.
 - Ensuring visual continuity of streamlines across a branch cut was performed via the sequential contouring method by Holzbecher (2018).
-This method was previously coded by Wiebe and McKenzie (2022) - see the ajwiebe77/YWVC respository - and was modified slightly for use here.
+This method was previously coded (Wiebe and McKenzie (2022)) - see the ajwiebe77/YWVC respository - and was modified slightly for use here.

 Known Limitations: